 The Rubber Division of the American Chemical Society is an international association of chemists, engineers, technicians, scientists, plant managers, sales and marketing professionals and others in the rubber, polymer or related fields within industry, academia and government.
-We enhance science, technology and business across the evolving elastomeric community through working to expand the elastomeric profession and individual development through educational, technical and interactive activities.
+We work to educate, connect and grow the evolving elastomer industry through educational, technical, business and networking activities.
 Rubber Division, ACS is over 100 years old!

 The Rubber Division, ACS, is a professional society of members who function as individuals and not as agents or representatives of any organization with which they may be associated.
 It is the strict policy of the Division, in all its meetings, to adhere to its objective to promote the education, professional growth and betterment of those individuals associated with the rubber and associated industries.
 This policy is essential to avoid violating federal and state antitrust laws.
 It is the policy of the Rubber Division and its members not to: